supranational/blst/bindings/zig/README.md

 ```
 exe.root_module.addImport("blst", b.dependency("blst", .{}).module("blst"));
 ```
 You should now be able to `@import("blst")` in your application code.
-The abovementioned fetch command can be used to update the reference.
+The abovementioned fetch command can be used to update the git reference.